khaled-mehizel/HR-analysis/README.md

 In order to reach our goal, we want to answer the following questions using our data:

 **General statistics**:
-- Number of employees
+- Number of employees.
 - Calculate the overall attrition rate?
-- Average monthly income by Age Group and compare it against the global average
+- Employee age distribution.
+- Average Job Satisfaction.
-- Count of employees by Years of Service
+- Count of employees by Years of Service.

 **Employee Information**:
 - Is the commute distance a factor?
 - Are people who were in a lot of companies at higher risk of attrition?

 **Performance and compensation**:
+  - Average monthly rate by Age Group and compare it against the global average
   - Do hikes in salary affect attrition?
   - Which departments suffer from the most attrition?
   - What about people who do overtime vs those who don't?